Ryan McCarl discusses legal writing on the California Appellate Law Podcast

 This was my second appearance on the podcast; I was previously interviewed in February 2022.
 I’m grateful to Tim and Jeff for the opportunity to exchange ideas and share my thoughts about legal writing and litigation strategy with their audience.
 They ask thought-provoking questions and produce a polished, information-packed podcast that every California litigator should subscribe to.

 Ryan McCarl is the author of Elegant Legal Writing (U. Cal.
-Press 2024), which is available for preorder.
+Press 2024), which is now available on Amazon.
 McCarl is a founding partner of Rushing McCarl LLP and adjunct professor at Loyola Law School; previously, he researched AI and taught Advanced Legal Writing at the UCLA School of Law.
 He has taught legal writing and strategy to audiences including the ABA Litigation Section and the Texas Office of the Attorney General.
 For more writing tips, subscribe to the Elegant Legal Writing blog and follow McCarl on LinkedIn.

 Please share this post with your networks: